Uniform Sampling from the Reachable Set Using Optimal Transport: Numerical Examples

 \subsection{Vander Pol Oscillator}

 Consider the forced Vander Pol Oscillator, given by,

 Under zero control, the system exhibits a periodic orbit.
-In fact, the orbit is robustly stable in the sense that for a bounded control $\norm{u(t)}\le u_{max}$ with small enough $u_{max}$, all trajectories converge to the same periodic orbit.
+In fact, the orbit is robustly stable in the sense that for a bounded control $|u(t)| \le u_{max}$ with small enough $u_{max}$, all trajectories converge to the same periodic orbit.
 Consequently, particle-based sampling methods, such as Monte Carlo, would lead to samples in the neighborhood of the orbit and does not represent the reachable subset well.
-As seen in Fig. \ref{fig:vanderpol:noentropy}, if we simulate $N=100$ particles using forward Euler time integration while applying a stochastic control ($u(t)\in U = [-1,1]$) starting from bounded set ($[x_i(0),y_i(0)]\in [-1,1]^2$ for each $i$), then the particles converge to the periodic orbit by the final time, $t=15$.
+As seen in Fig. \ref{fig:vanderpol:noentropy}, simulating $N=100$ particles via forward Euler time integration starting from bounded set $[-1,1]^2$ and applying a Brownian motion control projected onto the set $|u(t)|\le0.1$, lead to the periodic orbit by the final time, $t=15$.

-In contrast, there exist smooth bounded controls that uniformly sample from the reachable set as seen in Fig. \ref{fig:vanderpol:entropy}.
-Simulation parameters are identical to the case in Fig. \ref{fig:vanderpol:noentropy}, however, applied controls are obtained by using Pontryagin's Maximum principle based gradient descent to solve \eqref{eq:OTsamp2epdelN}.
+In contrast, there exist controls that uniformly sample from the reachable set; See Fig. \ref{fig:vanderpol:entropy}.
+Here, the simulation parameters are identical to the case in Fig. \ref{fig:vanderpol:noentropy}, however, applied controls are obtained by using Pontryagin's Maximum principle based gradient descent to solve \eqref{eq:OTsamp2epdelN}.